schollz/kiki/README.md

 # KiKi

-*KiKi* is a new social network like FLMPT[^1], but different.
+*KiKi* is a new social network that's different.

-[^1]: Facebook, LinkedIn, Mastodon, Patchwork, Twitter

-How is *KiKi* different than FLMPT?
+How is *KiKi* different?
 The main difference is that *the entire social network exists on your computer, all the time*.
 In *KiKi*, you are part of the cloud.
-That is, when you use *KiKi* to post a private message to a friend, everyone in the entire network will store that message for you.
-Secure end-to-end encryption ensures that, even though everyone has the message, only your friend can read it.
+When you use *KiKi* to post a private message to a friend, everyone in the entire network will store that message for you.
+Secure end-to-end encryption ensures that only your friend can read it, even though everyone has the message.

 ## Quickstart